carmelo0x63/OllamaGUI/README.md

 -rw-r--r-- 1 root root 4.4G Sep  3 06:55 sha256-6a0746..
 -rw-r--r-- 1 root root  254 Sep  3 06:55 sha256-8ab484...
 ```
-If Ollama is run from CLI, it is recommended to set `OLLAMA_MODELS` variable.

 Ollama exposes an API on port 11434.
 The service can be reached externally (e.g. `0.0.0.0`) as such:
 ```